COSC3020/parallel-mergesort-megrose10-1/README.md

 other exercises.
 Your tests must check the correctness of the result of running the function and run automatically when you commit through a GitHub action.

 I referenced https://nodejs.org/api/child_process.html and https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all.
 I looked at the slides for sorting, and also looking at the slides for parallel.
+I also referenced https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fromAsync , https://www.w3schools.com/nodejs/met_assert_deepstrictequal.asp, tsp local search and detecting isomorphism's test code for this test code.

 ## Runtime Analysis